 The more adventurous amongst us will use lavender in cooking to flavor sugar for cake baking and desserts.
 It can also be added to jams and cooked (in muslin bags) with soft fruit.

-I make a honey and lavender ice cream.
+I make a honey and lavender ice cream - video below of a two ingredient basic ice cream mix.

 To make tea, take a spoonful of flowers and pour boiling water over - about half a pint - allow to brew for 5 minutes and then strain.